tgstoecker/MuWU/README.md

 With conda and the included YAML files all required software and dependencies are downloaded and prepared into conda environment during runtime of the workflow.

 ## Option 2.
-Singularity container
+Singularity container (does currently not incl. optional TE typing)
 ### Step 1 - Set up Singularity on your system:
 Install the Python 3 version of Miniconda. you can get it here: https://docs.conda.io/en/latest/miniconda.html